Time to Get Ready for Your Shoot!

 *If opting for lingerie, I recommend going to a local lingerie boudoir to have yourself properly fitted.
 Maison Close is an amazing lingerie shop in Soho that offers all Brooklyn Boudoir clients 30% off their purchase, and will help find the right lingerie for you.
 Sugar Cookies in Chelsea is another great option for personalized help.
 OR if you're interested in online ordering, True & Co has a really amazingly helpful website and quiz that will help you determine what styles and sizes work best for you.

-*Structured pieces and solids look great on camera, as well as items with texture, and those that fit snugly, without pinching your skin.
+*Structured pieces and solids look great on camera.
+So do items with texture, and those that fit snugly, without pinching your skin.

 *If wearing thigh-highs, buy them 1-2 sizes TOO BIG according to the chart on the back!
 Buying them in a size that supposedly "fits" according to the package size chart will likely result in the stockings giving a bit of thigh muffin top.
 We can get them to stay up for each pose, or you can wear a garter belt to keep them from slipping.